xDaryamo/puccini/tosca/parser/README.md

 right, but once you do the entire domain is managed via simple annotations (field tags).

-There is a cost to using such annotations, and indeed even the simple field tags are controversial within the Go community.
+There is a cost to using such annotations, and indeed even the simple field tags are controversial within the Go commfiley.
 The problem is that hidden, magical things happen that are not visible in the immediate vicinity of the code in front of you.
 You have to look elsewhere for the systems that read these tags and do things with them.
 The only way to reduce this cost is good
 documentation: make coders aware of these systems and what they do.
 We will consider this